 I started off with the ultimate non-stick test: two fried eggs.
 Before greasing the pan with some classic cooking spray, I gave it a quick gentle wash in the sink as per instructions.
 My first impression of the pan was: woah, it's huge.
 It did make my stove look slightly miniature and I felt extra for using it to just fry up two eggs, but it passed the test with beautiful sage green colours.
 My eggs were crisp, and not a single crunchy fried remnant was left in the pan.
 By this point, I had come to terms with the fact that crispy eggs equal a crusty pan — but, today, my assumptions (just like my eggs) were flipped upside down.

-Later in the day, I busted out the Spruce Steamer.
-(Full disclosure: this photo is from the second time I used it because the first time I did not use it correctly — so I suggest all novices read the instructions carefully.)
-For perfectly steamed frozen veggie dumplings: make sure to lay down one of the steaming sheets thoughtfully provided by Our Place into the spruce basket, then place your frozen dumplings on top.
-In the meantime, pour water into the bottom of your Always Pan and get it boiling.
-Once it's simmering, stack the spruce baskets with dumplings on top and slap on the Always Pan's lid to start steaming.
+Later in the day, I busted out the Spruce Steamer (note: the bamboo steamer isn't available in Australia yet but you can still steam using the metal strainer that comes in the box.)
+For perfectly steamed frozen veggie dumplings: place your frozen dumplings on the strainer tray, and pour water into the bottom of your Always Pan and get it boiling.
+Once it's simmering, add the strainer with the dumplings on top and slap on the Always Pan's lid to start steaming.
 Seven minutes and a beautiful Studio Ghibli-Esque puff of steam later, my lunch was done.
-This contraption is the ultimate mini-culinary sauna for when you want more than just cooked veggies — everything from tamales to dumplings, fish, and more healthy meals can be whipped up in a snap.
+This contraption is the ultimate mini-culinary sauna for when you want more than just cooked veggies — everything from fish to rice can be whipped up in a snap.

 When 6:30 p.m. rolled around, I was tired of cooking.
 Uber Eats was calling my name but I pushed through and rounded out the day with my 100%-one-pan-only shrimp noodle dish.
 As an evidently lazy cook, I love the idea of a one-pot meal — but, I never successfully pulled one off until this weekend.
 I boiled the pasta, drained it with the strainer, sauteéd the rest of my ingredients, and then threw the pasta back into the pan once everything was done.
 Using the spatula was fab, as well, thanks to the built-in spoon rest at the base of the pan's handle.
 (Full transparent moment: I also ate out of the pot.)
 I used wooden chopsticks because I knew silverware would scratch the non-stick coating, and just dined like I normally would.
 Even though I did not form a connection across the kitchen table with the Always Pan this weekend, I did find another item for it to replace: a plate.